aboe026/gwent-oss/README.md

 - look into why cookie doesn't persist with first "yarn start" but does with "yarn watch" (or "yarn start" after "yarn watch")
 - run index analyzer during func tests?
-- Make sure indexes are being used and there are none missing
 - change artStyle to 0 based indexing?
 - Cache "static" (non-user-modifiable) db resources (factions, effects, leaders, units) in-memory of app to reduce db pressure?
 - Get test coverage to account for all source files (seems to only pick up files that have a unit test written for them?)